ImperialCollegeLondon/django-drf-filepond/docs/tutorial/tutorial.rst

 ``extras_require`` section of the `django-storages setup.py file <https://github.com/jschneier/django-storages/blob/master/setup.py>`_.
-This shows, for example, that the ``sftp`` backend requires the ``paramiko`` library. `boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_ is the library for accessing Amazon Web Services and we'll require ``boto3`` to be installed to use the Amazon S3 storage backend in this example.
+This shows, for example, that the ``sftp`` backend requires the ``paramiko`` library. `boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_ is the library used for accessing Amazon Web Services and we'll require ``boto3`` to be installed to use the Amazon S3 storage backend in this example.

-Ensuring that you have sourced the Python virtualenv virtual environment that was set up in section A1 of the tutorial, install ``boto3`` as follows:
+Ensuring that you have first activated the Python virtualenv virtual environment (set up in section A1 of the tutorial) in your terminal, install ``boto3`` as follows:

 .. prompt:: bash